BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 Start by capturing **Shadow Snorunt**.
 Quilava and Meowth should not be too threatening at this phase as you should have type coverage but watch out for Minior getting off a Rollout or self-destructing.
 Type: Null is bulky at this point in the game, but if you can status it, you'll be able to whittle it down.

-After witnessing a scene and going north, grab the *Code Evo Rift Notes*.
+After witnessing a scene and going north, grab the *Code Evo Rift Notes* and *Dimensional Field Readout*.

 !boss("RIFTGYARADOS1", "Dimensional Field")